 Counting Down the Top Five Reasons to Donate to FIRE: #4

 FIRE is proactive, working hard to stop college censorship before it starts.
-Not only do we remind college administrators of their moral and legal obligations to uphold student rights on their campuses, but we also educate current and prospective college students, parents, organizations, and even administrators, so that they can become free speech advocates on campus, themselves.
+Not only do we remind college administrators of their moral and legal obligations to uphold student rights on their campuses, but we also educate current and prospective college students, parents, organizations, and even administrators, so that they too can become free speech advocates and prevent abuses before they happen.